EventStore/documentation/docs/cloud/provision/README.md

 ### Available regions

-As at July 2022 these are the available regions.
+Cloud regions available in Event Store Cloud are listed below.
 See this [FAQ](../faq/README.md#what-regions-do-you-support-on-aws-gcp-and-azure) if the region of your choice is missing.

 | Code               | Name                 |
 |:-------------------|:---------------------|